 In this article, we will retell you in detail about these characteristics and about the significant benefits that high-frequency traders get from the integration of FPGA hardware into their digital infrastructures.

 Strange as it may sound, FPGA is nothing more than a chip containing a million of logic blocks repeated throughout the silicon.
-Each of these logic cells called lookup tables (LUTs) includes basic logical operations such as Boolean AND, OR, NAND, or XOR.
+Think of a microprocessor from your laptop or smartphone that can be programmed to perform zillions of operations in a blink.
+Each of the logic blocks called lookup tables (LUTs) includes basic logical operations such as Boolean AND, OR, NAND, or XOR.

 To form an algorithm LUTs are connected to each other in a specific order by means of configurable switches.
 Both LUTs and the surrounding interconnect fabric are programmable, providing a flexible system, which can be easily adjusted to implement almost any algorithm.